orange-cloudfoundry/travis-resource/README.md

 Find information the last build triggered on travis for the repository set and and branch (if given) and place information about the build inside the destination folder.

-The name of this file placed in destination foler is `build-info.json` and will give information in this format:
+The name of this file placed in destination folder is `build-info.json` and will give information in this format:

 ```json
 {